Advances in Liver Cancer Research

 Early Detection of Liver Cancer

 Liver cancer that is diagnosed at an early stage has a good chance of being cured with surgery, liver transplantation, or treatments such as radiofrequency ablation.
-There are no standard screening tests for liver cancer, but several imaging and blood tests are being studied to see if they can detect liver cancer at an early stage, especially among those who are most at risk for liver cancer.
+Several imaging and blood tests are being studied to see if they can detect liver cancer at an early stage, especially among people who are most at risk for liver cancer.

 Surveillance

-Liver cancer surveillance means closely monitoring someone who has an increased chance of getting HCC.
-Someone having surveillance may get regular ultrasound exams of the liver, sometimes with a blood test for alpha-fetoprotein.
+Surveillance means closely monitoring someone who has an increased chance of getting cancer.
+People who have liver diseases like cirhosis or NASH are at increased risk of getting HCC.
+Because of this, they are often given surveillance tests.
+Surveillance for HCC may include regular ultrasound exams of the liver, sometimes with a blood test for alpha-fetoprotein.

 However, scientists are looking at ways to address these problems.
 For example:

-- A third TLC-supported study aims to find a way to predict which patients with cirrhosis will develop liver cancer.
+- Another TLC-supported study aims to find a way to predict which people with cirrhosis will develop liver cancer.
 In this study, researchers are using machine learning to combine multiple factors and predict HCC risk in people with cirrhosis.

 Imaging